 Portland, OR, Broadcasting Schools

-There are many schools in the Portland area that offer broadcasting programs.
+Only a few schools in the Portland area offer broadcasting programs.
 This article looks at three institutions within 45 minutes of the city and the undergraduate programs in broadcasting they offer.
 The next section of the article offers a table of information about the schools, presented in a format that makes it easy to compare them.

-- Individuals seeking a 2-year program may want to consider the Associate of Applied Science in Broadcasting at Mt.
+- Individuals seeking a 2-year program may want to consider the Associate of Applied Science in broadcasting at Mt.
 Hood Community College (MHCC).
-This school is about 16 miles from downtown Portland.
+This school is about eight miles from downtown Portland.

-- Clackamas Community College, almost 22 miles from the city center, offers a multimedia journalist certificate program with coursework in broadcast journalism.
+- Clackamas Community College, almost six miles from the city center, offers a multimedia journalist certificate program with coursework in broadcast journalism.

 Find schools that offer these popular programs